FameHelsinki/wp-lahjoitin/readme.txt

 == Description ==

 Lahjoitin is a WordPress plugin that provides a Gutenberg block for adding a donation form to your website.
-It is part of the Lahjoitin.fi donation platform, developed by Fame, and integrates seamlessly into WordPress to support easy and accessible online donations.
+It is part of the Lahjoitin.fi donation platform, developed by Fame, and integrates into WordPress to support easy and accessible online donations.

 👉 Learn more at [Lahjoitin.fi](https://lahjoitin.fi)